artineering-io/flair-docs/flair/setup.md

 If you need to customize where the _program data_ (caches) and _app documents_ (presets/preferences) are stored, you can follow the instructons within `flair/maya/scripts/coop/_custom_dirs_example.json`.
 {: .warning}

+#### Only for me - but read-only
+There is a third hidden option where you can make an _"Only for me"_ installation read-only by setting the environment variable `FLAIR_READ_ONLY=1`.
+This will force Flair to behave as if it was installed _"For all users"_.

+For this installation to work properly, make sure the directories to save canvas caches, presets and preferences have read/write access for artists using Flair, as these will default to the _"For all users"_ directories (which can be customized within the `_custom_dirs_example.json` file).

+Keep in mind that the license will remain within the local Maya folder, so it won't be available for other users.

 ---
 ## Activation